Azure/azure-webpubsub/docs/concepts/service-internals.md

     * `disconnected`

 #### Scenarios:
 Such connection can be used in a typical client-server architecture, that the client sends messages to the server, and the server handles incoming messages using [Event Handlers](#event_handler).
-A typical usage would be [GraphQL Subscriptions](https://dgraph.io/docs/graphql/subscriptions/), and a sample can be found [here]().
 It can also be used when customers leverage existing [subprotocols](https://www.iana.org/assignments/websocket/websocket.xml) in their application logic, for example, `wamp` subprotocol.
-A sample usage can be found [here]().

 <a name="pubsub_client"></a>